 - Attendance at the Johns Hopkins HPI orientation lunch

 - Attendance at regular check-in meetings with course faculty, in addition to three in-service training sessions on campus in November/December to provide an overview of the policy process and legislative skill-building

 - Johns Hopkins HPI Internship Agreement Form completed and signed by student and policymaker, outlining the internship terms

 - Submission of the Johns Hopkins HPI Student Monthly Update Reports on the 15th of each month (Dec, Feb, March, and April)

 - A final paper highlighting the Johns Hopkins HPI experience and lessons learned

 - Oral presentation of the student’s experience at the mandatory Johns Hopkins HPI Symposium at JHSPH in May.
 Symposium attendance includes course faculty, policymakers and other interested public health practitioners, students, and academicians

 What is the selection process for the Johns Hopkins HPI?

 Students are required to submit an online Johns Hopkins HPI application.

 After students submit an application, the Johns Hopkins HPI Review Committee will review the applications and select up to 3 legislators for each student to interview with (interviewing does not guarantee placement).
 After the interviews, the student informs the Johns Hopkins HPI Program Manager of the policymaker(s) that they would accept to intern with (and the policymaker informs the Johns Hopkins HPI Program Manager of the student(s) they wish to host).
 A couple of weeks later, students and policymakers are notified of placements.
-Students must be available from September 23 - October 9, 2019 for interviews (via phone or in person).
+Students must be available from mid-September - early October 2020 for interviews (via phone or in person).